Frequently Asked Technical Questions:

 A "log in box" appears asking for the user name and

 User name: test

 After you enter your user name and password, select “Log On”.
-When the folder opens you’ll see an MS Word file with additional information we prepared for you.
-You’ll then drag or copy your file(s) into the open folder.
-Close out of the folder and let us know that your files have been uploaded.
+When the folder opens, you’ll then drag or copy your file(s) into the open folder.
+After the upload is complete, exit the folder and alert us that your files are ready to be retrieved.